NguyenMav/DataCamp_SQL_Advance_SQL_Associate_Certificate/README.md

 Anyhow, the most important task that you have to get right is Task 1, which makes up about half the tests that need to pass to actually finish the practical exam.

 Task 1, it's about making sure the data is cleaned, meaning you have to answer the business requirements exactly as they say.
-Double-checked/triple-checked each field and their values.
-There may be nulls or even '-' or abbreviation of a value that's not supposed to be there.
+Double-checked/triple-checked each field and its values.
+There may be nulls or even '-' or abbreviations of a value that's not supposed to be there.

 Make sure your table needs to answer every field requirement according to the business requirement in Task 1 explanations.